JavaScript Style Sheets

-JavaScript Style Sheets (JSSS) was a stylesheet language technology proposed by Netscape Communications in 1996 to provide facilities for defining the presentation of webpages.
+JavaScript Style Sheets (JSSS) is an obsolete stylesheet language technology proposed by Netscape Communications in 1996 to provide facilities for defining the presentation of webpages.
 It was an alternative to the Cascading Style Sheets (CSS) technology.

 Although Netscape submitted it to the World Wide Web Consortium (W3C), the technology was never accepted as a formal standard and it never gained acceptance in the web browser market.
 Only Netscape Communicator 4 implemented JSSS, with rival Internet Explorer choosing not to implement the technology.
 Soon after Netscape Communicator's release in 1997, Netscape stopped promoting JSSS, instead focusing on the rival CSS standard, which was also supported by Internet Explorer and had a much wider industry acceptance.

 The follow-up to Netscape Communicator, Netscape 6 (released in 2000), dropped support for JSSS.
 It now remains little more than a historical footnote, with web developers generally unaware of its previous existence.
 The proposal did not become a W3C standard.